MicrosoftDocs/winrt-api/windows.ui.notifications/toastnotificationmanagerforuser_gettoastnotifierfortoastcollectionidasync_1381199205.md

 ## -parameters

 ### -param collectionId
-The ID of the [ToastNotificationCollection](toastnotificationcollection) that represents the notification group you want to send.
+The ID of the notification group you want to send.

 ## -returns
 The object you will use to send the toast notifications.